 - Lightest possible clothing

-- Sun hat (essential)
+- Sun hat (essential, not optional)

 - High SPF sunscreen